apitoolkit/apitoolkit-landing/docs/sdks/php/laravel/index.md

   <button class="tab-button" data-tab="tab1"> Report All Errors</button>
   <button class="tab-button" data-tab="tab2">Report Specific Errors</button>
   <div id="tab1" class="tab-content">
-To report all uncaught errors that happened during a request, modify your Laravel Exceptions handler, passing in the `error` and the `request` as arguments, like so:
+To report all uncaught errors that happened during a web request, modify your Laravel Exceptions handler, passing in the `error` and the `request` as arguments, like so:

 ```php
 use Illuminate\Foundation\Exceptions\Handler as ExceptionHandler;